 They are a great way to assist the reader in gaining a deeper understanding of what is being said in the writing and are also used as a way to emphasise a point or to make it more clear.
 Many literary devices are put in place in order to convey certain information, especially if the writer wishes to do so in a more creative fashion, therefore making the text much more appealing and interesting to the reader.

 Literary devices are an excellent way for writers to make their readers connect with the character within a story on a much more profound level and they can create a deeper meaning to these characters and their situations.

-What Are The Most Common Literary Devices Used In Writing?
+The Most Common Literary Devices Used In Writing

 When thinking about literary devices in the English language, you are confronted with a lot of them, all offering different ways to influence the text.
 However, there are some that are used more often than others, and in this section, we will be looking at some of the most commonly used literary devices, what they are used for and how we can apply them in writing.

 One of the literary devices that you will see very frequently in writing is alliteration.
 This literary device is used to add rhythm by the use of repeated sounds at the beginning of adjacent words or words which are very close to one another in a sentence.
 Let’st take a look at some examples of how alliteration works.

 - The callous cat clawed at the cow continually.

 - She sells sea shells by the sea shore.

 - Big bears bowl brashly through the bush.